 And 85% of this usage goes towards central heating alone.

-Heating our homes is a necessity and as winter comes around, you might find yourself resigned to rocketing energy bills.
+Heating our homes is a necessity and during winter, you might find yourself resigned to rocketing energy bills.

 But perhaps you don’t have to be…

 There are other ways to keep your home feeling warm and cosy that don’t involve putting your radiators on full blast.
 These simple changes can help you keep your heating usage to a minimum.

 So, when the cold starts to bite this year, don’t reach for your thermostat right away.
 Instead, try these ideas for keeping warm and energy efficient first!